Stuycs-K/final-project-3-liuk-linx/WORKLOG.md

 - Translated algo described in resources into processing.
 - Got a wheel class up and running.

+## 05/22/23

+- Did research into rotation
+- Created a method to rotate wheel, and a display method for wheel
 ### date y

 info